muxinc/mux-docs/source/index.html.md

 <p class="lang-specific video-element">
   Include the Mux JavaScript SDK on every page of your site/app that includes video.
 You can use the Mux-hosted version of the script to receive automatic updates (the API will not change within major versions).
   <br><br>
-  Alternatively, you can bundle mux into your own player script through <code>npm</code>.
-If you choose to go down this path, we suggest that you check for updates often and merge these into your player as soon as makes since with your development schedule.
+  Alternatively, you can bundle Mux into your own player script through <code>npm</code>.
+If you choose to go down this path, we suggest that you check for updates often and merge these into your player as soon as makes sense with your development schedule.
 The API will not change within major versions.
 </p>

 ```videojs--html